Asian Seminary of Christian Ministries

-Asian Seminary of Christian Ministries is regional theological education and ministry training institution of the Church of God World Missions and a religious higher education institution recognized by the Philippine government.
+The Asian Seminary of Christian Ministries (ASCM) is an international evangelical and Pentecostal seminary in Makati, Philippines.
+It is a training institute of the Church of God World Missions, recognized by the Philippine government as a religious higher education institution.

 History

-The Asian Seminary of Christian Ministries (ASCM) establishment had links to the Church of God Bible Academy (COGBA) which was established in 1973 by Arthur W. Pettyjohn.
+The Asian Seminary of Christian Ministries (ASCM) establishment had links to the Church of God Bible Academy (COGBA), established in 1973 by Arthur W. Pettyjohn.
 A concept of a theological education institution of the Church of God in Asia and Oceania was made by Gerald Holloway, a Church of God missionary to the Philippines who worked with the Church of God in Asia and more particularly with the COGBA.
 Through Galloway's efforts the Asian School of Christian Ministries (ASCM) was founded in 1980.
 By then offering typical four year undergraduate theological education programs such as the Bachelor of Theology (B.Th) and Bachelor of Christian Education (B.Ce).

-The Church of God World Mission garnered support for the ASCM in the United States which led to the intervention of the Church of God YWEA stepped in which launched a four-storey building project in Makati, Metro Manila in 1981 that would permanently house the Asian Seminary of Christian Ministries.
-Aside from Filipinos, students from Tuvalu, Kiribati, and Fiji of Oceania, as well as those from India, China, Japan, Taiwan, Hong Kong, Indonesia, Cambodia, Thailand, Myanmar, Nepal, Sri Lanka, Pakistan, and Mongolia were sent to ACSM.
+The Church of God World Mission garnered support for the ASCM in the United States, leading to the intervention of the Church of God YWEA, which launched a four-storey building project in Makati in 1981 to permanently house the Asian Seminary of Christian Ministries.
+Aside from Filipinos, students from Tuvalu, Kiribati, and Fiji, as well as those from India, China, Japan, Taiwan, Hong Kong, Indonesia, Cambodia, Thailand, Myanmar, Nepal, Sri Lanka, Pakistan, and Mongolia were sent to ACSM.

 In 1995 the Philippine government through its Department of Education granted permission and recognition to all of ASCM's undergraduate and graduate programs.
 The same year the Asia Theological Association (ATA) and the Association of Theological Education Institutions in South East Asia (ATESEA) gave accreditation status to ASCM.
 With the accreditation status ASCM became eligible to offer doctoral level programs.
 The Master of Social Work program producing government licensed Church workers in the Church was opened in 2010.